 Linking Accounts

-Note: There are an infinite number of plugins for WooCommerce, Korona cannot guarantee that our plugin works well with every other plugin, you may have to test, configure, and reconfigure on your own to get it to work with additional plugins.
+Note: There are thousands of plugins for WooCommerce.
+KORONA POS cannot guarantee that our plugin works well with every plugin.
+You may have to test, configure, and reconfigure for compatibility.

-Lastly, navigate to Sales > Points of Sale and create a new one.
-Select “External Point of Sale”.
+Navigate to Sales > Points of Sale and create a new entry.
+Select “External Point of Sale.”
 Fill out the appropriate information and take note of the POS number.

-Navigate to Plugins > Add New and select the zip file you just downloaded.
-After it installs navigate to Settings > KORONA Settings.
+Navigate to Plugins > Add New and select the ZIP file you downloaded.
+After it installs, go to Settings > KORONA Settings.
 Fill out the information here with the information you have noted from the previous steps.

-Google Map API Key will be what you use for geolocation/map display on your events.
-If you have events in WooCommerce that are tied to a location this will function based on this API key.
-(This is Optional, it will not impact your experience with Korona Sync at all)
+Google Map API Key is used for geolocation/map display on your events.
+If you have events in WooCommerce that are tied to a location, this will function based on this API key (this is optional; it will not impact your experience with the KORONA POS sync at all).

-Korona Account ID will be what is listed on the APIv3 snippet in the Korona Cloud, Copy that from the cloud and into this field inside of WooCommerce.
+KORONA Account ID will be listed on the APIv3 snippet in KORONA Studio.
+Copy that from the cloud and into this field inside of WooCommerce.

-Korona API Endpoint URL will be what is listed right beneath your Account ID in your APIv3 snippet in the Korona Cloud, it is labelled the same.
-Copy that from the cloud and into this field inside of WooCommerce
+KORONA API Endpoint URL will be listed right beneath your Account ID in your APIv3 snippet in KORONA Studio.
+It is labeled the same.
+Copy that from Studio and into the field inside of WooCommerce shown below.

-Korona API User will be the same as the “user” you set up when you added a new APIv3 connection.
-Copy that from the cloud and into this field inside of WooCommerce
+KORONA API User will be the same as the “User” you set up when you added a new APIv3 connection.
+Copy that from the cloud and into this field inside WooCommerce.

-Korona API Password will be the same as the “password” you added underneath that user when you set up this new APIv3 connection in the cloud.
-Copy that from the cloud and into this field inside WooCommerce
+KORONA API Password will be the same as the “password” you added underneath that user when you set up this new APIv3 connection in the cloud.
+Copy that from the cloud and into the appropriate field inside WooCommerce.

-Korona POS Number will be the number that is listed in the far left column of the Points of Sale listing inside of the Korona Cloud.
-Typically 01, 02, 03 etc. Copy that from the cloud and into this field inside of WooCommerce.
-(You will need to have created this as an external point of sale from the previous steps)
+KORONA POS Number will be the number that is listed in the far left column of the points of sale listing inside of KORONA Studio (typically 01, 02, 03, etc.) Copy that from Studio and into the appropriate field inside of WooCommerce (you will need to have created this as an external point of sale from the previous steps).

-Korona Tax Number will be found inside of Settings > Taxes in the Korona cloud, that you created in the previous steps.
+KORONA Tax Number will be found inside of Settings > Taxes in KORONA Studio that you created in the previous steps.
 You want to make note of the number on the far left side of the Taxes column.
-Copy that from the cloud and into this field inside WooCommerce.
+Copy that from Studio and into the appropriate field inside WooCommerce.

 WooCommerce Settings

-Once you have the basic fields set up the next step will be choosing how this plugin will behave in terms of its connection to Korona.
+Once you have the basic fields set up, the next step will be choosing how this plugin will behave regarding its connection to KORONA POS.

 Draft Sync